 M. Gautham Machaiah

 Purchasing a pair of men’s shoes is not the most exciting of shopping experiences.
-Or so I thought until I walked into Roush, a retail store at Indiranagar, Bangalore.
+Or so I thought until I walked into Ruosh, a retail store at Indiranagar, Bangalore.

 I had wanted to buy a pair of smart boots for sometime and my search through upscale brands had drawn a blank.
 That is when the brightly lit Roush showroom caught my eye.
 Being extremely brand conscious, buying an unknown label was the last thing in mind when I strolled into the store out of plain curiosity.